CALL FOR CHOREOGRAPHERS

 The D.I.R.T.
-Festival, or Dance In Revolt(ing) Times, is a political dance festival.
-The artist as activist is as old as time and D.I.R.T. presents the work of artists that are addressing local/global challenges through their creative process.
-There are many ways that an artist may address such challenges - be it from the explicit content of their choreography, to looking at who has a voice, to their process.
+Festival, or Dance In Revolt(ing) Times, is a social political dance festival in its 4th year.
+D.I.R.T. presents the work of artists that explicitly addressing local/global challenges through their creative process.
+There are many ways that an artist may address such challenges - be it from the content of their choreography, to looking at who has a voice, to their process.

 What we are looking for: